PhD Hooding Ceremony

 It is important that Johns Hopkins—as an institution—recognizes the achievement of these new scholars whom we are sending out into the world.
 The ceremony will allow individual advisors to read the title of their student’s thesis and hood them as a public symbol of the new graduate’s status.

 We realize that some academic departments already hold celebrations for their doctoral candidates.
-The KSAS/WSE hooding ceremony can be either in addition to or in place of your departmental recognition.
+The Homewood Schools’ (KSAS and WSE) hooding ceremony can be either in addition to or in place of your departmental recognition.

 More information on eligibility, cap and gown ordering, and formal invitations will follow, but we want to make sure you mark your calendars now and plan on attending.

-Note: registration is not yet available.
-Please check back in the Spring 2017 semester.
+Registration is now open!
 All eligible students who wish to participate in the hooding ceremony must register to attend the ceremony.

 Return of Rental Regalia (Doctoral Candidates Only)